-Welcome to the new Communities Together Durham website.
+Welcome to the Communities Together Durham website.

-However, as always, we are here to work together as we explore ways to respond to and challenge poverty in our communities.
+We are here to work together as we explore ways to respond to and challenge poverty in our communities.

 It is over 14 years since the global financial crisis and in that time we have seen lower wages, insecure work, benefit cuts, poor housing; the list goes on.
 Then the pandemic and now another cost-of-living crisis.